sengutts/EDM--Midterm-Lab-Task/Midterm Lab Task 3/README.md

 ### Midterm Lab Task 3.
 Creating PIVOT TABLE and DASHBOARD
-focusing on building the Dashboard with the necessary Pivot Tables, charts, and interactivity using slicers.
+Focusing on building the Dashboard with the necessary Pivot Tables, charts, and interactivity using slicers.
 I'll break down the steps to ensure clarity:

 ## Step 1: Data Preparation
 Load Data: Open Worksheet on Uncleaned DS Jobs and the transform tables